cfoudysec/prompt-injection-judge/README.md

 > **This tool is naive on purpose.** It is the measurement baseline, not a defense.

 `pij` is a deliberately naive regex-based detector for prompt injection patterns, released as an AI safety research artifact.
-Its job is to be the honest floor — the measurement baseline that real defenses (classifiers, structured queries, constitutional methods) have to beat to be worth taking seriously.
+Its job is to be the honest floor, the measurement baseline that real defenses (classifiers, structured queries, constitutional methods) have to beat to be worth taking seriously.

 **Measurement before mitigation.**